BitterAndReal/TWCManager/README.md

 **this is how you prepare the pi to run the socket-server script:**

-Follow the instructions in TWCManager Installation.pdf to install OS on Raspberry Pi Zero W and set up wireless access to Pi.
+Follow the instructions in TWCManager Installation.pdf to install OS on Raspberry Pi Zero W and set up wireless access to Pi with a static IP.
-Then use this commands to...
+If you got a ssh connection use this commands to...

     $ sudo apt-get update
     $ sudo apt-get install -y git